luau-lang/rfcs/docs/support-for-generic-function-types-in-user-defined-type-functions.md

 From the typechecking perspective, inner and outer function 'T' types are different, but they are still represented by the same runtime generic named 'T'.

-The ambiguity is resolved purely on the scoping of the generic in question.
+The ambiguity is resolved based on the scoping of the generic in question.
 When the runtime type is returned back to the typechecking engine, only those generics that are in the current set of function type generic lists are allowed to be mentioned.
-When the inner generic function list places the name 'T' again, it represents a different typechecking type and hides the outer 'T'.
+When the inner generic function list places the name 'T' again, it represents a different typechecking type and hides the outer 'T' until the scope of the inner type ends.

-So we can say generics are defined by the lexical scope and that actually matches how they are written out in code.
+So we can say generics are defined by the lexical scope, which matches how they are written out in source code.

 Just like in the syntax of the language, reusing the same generic name, even between types and packs in a single list results in a duplicate generic definition error.